STAR ATTRACTION - CHAPTER 1

 "Don't assume things, Lisa Ryan.
 Being back here might remind him what a nonce he's turned into and make him change his mind."

 I decided to say nothing further about it and just waved Sally and Nutter off.
-Then I went back into the house feeling even more empty and miserable than I had before.
+Then I went back into the house feeling even more hollow and melancholy than I had been before.